Stepwise elongation of polypeptide chains

 (1) The fMet-tRNA

-that initiates the process is alredy in the P site.
+that initiates the process is shown already in

 the A site.